 - Represented multiple investment advisers and dually registered investment adviser-broker dealer firms in connection with the SEC's share class selection disclosure (SCSD) self-reporting initiative.
 The SCSD initiative targeted the adequacy of disclosures by financial services firms of conflicts of interest when recommending mutual fund share classes that pay distribution fees (12b-1 fees) to the firms or their affiliates, when lower cost share classes are available.

-- Represented a multinational brokerage and financial services company in connection with an industry-wide SEC investigation into "pre-released" American Depositary Receipts (ADRs) and successfully negotiated a favorable settlement.
+- Represented a multinational brokerage and financial services company in connection with an industry-wide SEC investigation into "pre-released" American Depository Receipts (ADRs) and successfully negotiated a favorable settlement.

 - After successfully convincing FINRA not to proceed against her high-frequency, algorithmic market maker client, Amy steered that same client through negotiations with the SEC toward a successful resolution of claims that it had failed to fully disclose how it was executing trades for its broker-dealer clients.